Nepiki/Guides/Final-Fantasy-III-(J)-(NES).md

 This game further establishes many of the Final Fantasy series norms that were set in Final Fantasy II, such as chocobos, expanded character classes, and familiar spells, while also bringing back the experience point system of the first game.
 Additionally, certain features of Final Fantasy IV, such as the limited inventory slots, Fat Chocobo, and summon spells, started in this game.

 ## Trivia
 * Final Fantasy III was first officially released outside of Japan with the Nintendo DS 3D remake in 2006.
 The Famicom version was released on Wii and Wii U Virtual Consoles, but only in Japan.
 Therefore, the Famicom version with translation hacks is the only way to play the original game.
+A 2D remake was finally made available worldwide with the Pixel Remaster releases of the first six Final Fantasy games.
 * A 2D remake was initially in the works for the WonderSwan Color.
 However, due to cartridge storage sizes for the system and programming complications, Square was only able to produce remakes for Final Fantasy I and II for the system.
 * The game earned the third highest score in _Famitsu_ the year of its release, scoring a 36 out of 40, which was one point less than F-Zero and Dragon Quest IV.
 * The overworld theme, Eternal Wind, has appeared in several other Final Fantasy games, such as during the opening movie of the Shadowbringers expansion of Final Fantasy XIV and a bard in the Dead Dunes town of Ruffian sings a version with lyrics in Lightning Returns: Final Fantasy XIII.